MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-ai/includes/1-introduction-to-ai.md

 Although this sounds very difficult, there are free tools available online which make it easy to get started.

-### What is machine learning?
+### What is machine learning

 ![1.1 WhatIsAI fixed](../media/1-1-a.png)

 __Machine learning__ is a subset of AI.
 When normal computer software needs to be improved, people edit it.
 Machine learning, on the other hand, is software that rewrites itself to get better at a specific task.
-For example, some online stores use machine learning to review your previous spending habits to give you personalised recommendations.
+For example, some online stores use machine learning to review your previous spending habits to give you personalized recommendations.
 There are lots of kinds of machine learning, including neural networks and deep learning.

-### What are neural networks?
-What is deep learning?
+### What are neural networks and deep learning

 ![1.1 NN Diagram](../media/1-1-b.gif)